vikas735s/ProtractorJasminePOC/README.md

 3. Install VS code
 4. Take clone of latest code
 5. Open project in VS code as folder
-6. Update webdriver-manager by using cmd "webdriver-manager update"
-7. Once all above prerequisite  are done then execute your testcases using cmd "protractor conf.js"
+6. Once all above prerequisite  are done then execute your testcases using cmd "npm run updateAndRunTest"

 Note- Please provide valid credential in config.json